reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 ...
 ```

-In the logs, we see that our stream has subscribed on the `Test worker` thread, which is the main thread of the JUnit test, and then everything else takes place on the thread `pool-1-thread-1`.
+In the logs, we see that our stream has been subscribed to on the `Test worker` thread, which is the main thread of the JUnit test, and then everything else takes place on the thread `pool-1-thread-1`.

 *All messages are processed sequentially instead of in parallel!*